 It follows inevitably from these premisses that in every generation there will be a more or less strongly pronounced tendency towards the elimination of those individuals which are least well adapted to their environment and a corresponding preservation and encouragement of those which are best adapted, or, in Herbert Spencer's celebrated phrase, a "survival of the fittest."
-This process, continued from generation to generation for count less ages, has resulted in that marvellous perfection of adaptation which we have seen to be such a striking feature of both plants and animals.
+This process, continued from generation to generation for countless ages, has resulted in that marvellous perfection of adaptation which we have seen to be such a striking feature of both plants and animals.

 Charles Darwin himself, however, was not satisfied with natural selection as the sole factor concerned in bringing about progressive evolution and adaptation.
-Although, in the historical sketch which he added to the later editions of the "Origin of Species," he remarks:-
+Although, in the historical sketch which he added to the later editions of the "Origin of Species," he remarks :--- and although he himself at first appears to have attached very little importance to Lamarck's opinions, yet we find in the last chapter of the sixth edition of the "Origin of Species" abundant evidence that he was obliged to admit the efficacy of the chief "Lamarckian" factor, the principle of use and disuse, in modifying species, and also, to some extent, that of the direct action of the environment:-

-"It is curious how largely my grandfather, Dr. Erasmus Darwin, anticipated the views and erroneous grounds of opinion of Lamarck in his 'Zoonomia,'"
+"It is curious how largely my grandfather, Dr. Erasmus Darwin, anticipated the views and erroneous grounds of opinion of Lamarck in his 'Zoonomia,"